-One day Sherry came home from work and told me about a conversation she overheard in the high school library.
+Several years ago when Sherry was working, she came home and told me about a conversation she overheard in the high school library.
 A couple of high school girls were talking about another girl who had shared that she had not had sex on her recent date, and they were befuddled.
 They couldn't fathom having a date and not having sex.
 That's what a date is for, isn't it, to have sex?